Aubenas-les-Alpes: History

 Called Albenacum or Castrum de Albenis in the Middle Ages, little is known about the history of the fief of Aubenas and its fief of Aiguebelle.
 The present village is a relic of an urban area that covered the whole hill around the castle.
 The Aubenas community was under the Viguerie of Forcalquier.
 A Benedictine priory was established at a place called Saint-Jean.

 The death of Queen Joanna I of Naples created a crisis of succession at the head of the County of Provence: the towns of the Union of Aix (1382-1387) supported Charles, Duke of Durazzo, against Louis I, Duke of Anjou.
 One of the co-lords of Aubenas, Guyon de Lincel, rallied to the Angevins in 1385 after the death of Louis I.

 The Largue and Aiguebelle valleys were the sites of several mills.
 Today a dozen mills still exist.

-As with many communes in the department, Aubenas had a school well before the Jules Ferry laws: in 1863 it already had one that provided a primary education for boys in the chief town.
+As with many communes in the department, Aubenas had a school well before the Jules Ferry laws: in 1863 it already had one that provided primary education for boys in the chief town.
 No instruction was given to girls: neither the Falloux Laws (1851), which required the opening of a girls' school in communes with more than 800 inhabitants nor the first Duruy law (1867), which lowered the threshold to 500 inhabitants affected Aubenas.
 It was only after the Ferry laws that the girls in the commune were regularly educated.

 In the 20th century the cultivation of lavender was established and also a distillery.
 Meanwhile, the culture of grapevines for the production of wine reserved for consumption was progressively phased out.